Spunbric/Spunbric-Remapper/README.md

 # Spunbric Remapper

+# Defunct: Replaced in favor of https://github.com/Spunbric/spunbric-mappings for MCP in dev

 A set of tools used to remap SpongeCommon to yarn mappings for use in Spunbric.

 ## Cloning the repository